ProxeusApp/proxeus-core/README.md

 To learn more about Smart Contracts using Solidity, see the documentation in the [proxeus-contract](https://github.com/ProxeusApp/proxeus-contract).

-For detailed information about payment setup (currently unsupported), check the [XES-Payment](docs/xes-payment.md) project.
+For detailed information about token setup, check the [XES-Payment](docs/xes-payment.md) project.
+Software architecture and other details are in the [Developer Manual](https://doc.proxeus.com).

 ## Installation